vegaprotocol/vegawallet/README.md

 ### I want to use the latest stable version...

-If you want to use a stable version, refer to the ["Getting started with Vega Wallet"](#getting-started-with-vega-wallet).
+If you want to use a stable version, refer to ["Getting started with Vega Wallet"](#getting-started-with-vega-wallet).

 ### Should I use the documentation in this repository?

-If you are looking for the documentation of the stable version, refer to the [documentation website](https://docs.fairground.vega.xyz). **Do not refer to the documentation in this repository.**
+If you are looking for the documentation for the stable version of Vega Wallet, refer to the [documentation website](https://docs.fairground.vega.xyz). **Do not refer to the documentation in this repository.**

 The documentation living in this repository contains information about unreleased and unstable features, and it is meant for people running a version of Vega Wallet that is built from source code.